Moreish Malay Curry with Pilau Rice and Coriander-Mint Chutney main image

 1 tsp salt

 1. Place the fish in a big bowl.
-Sprinkle half of the salt and half of the turmeric powder.
-Give it a mix and leave it aside for 15 minutes.
+Sprinkle with half of the salt and half of the turmeric.
+Mix and set aside for 15 minutes.

-2. Place a non-stick pan on a medium heat and pour 1 tablespoon of oil.
-When the oil heats up, layer the marinated fish and cook it for 30 seconds on each side.
+2. Place a non-stick pan on a medium heat and heat 1 tablespoon of the oil.
+Layer the marinated fish and cook for 30 seconds on each side.
 It will be partially cooked.
-Take it off the hot pan into a separate plate and keep it aside to be used later.
+Remove and set aside.

-3. To the same pan, pour rest of the oil and sprinkle the sugar followed by the bay leaf and the green cardamoms.
+3. In the same pan, heat the remaining oil.
+Add the sugar followed by the bay leaf and the green cardamom pods.
+Sauté for about 2 seconds.

-7. Switch off the pan, garnish the curry with fresh cilantro and serve warm.
+7. Switch off the pan and remove from the heat.
+Garnish the curry with fresh coriander and serve warm.